ZachON5800/IEEE-slideshow-control/commands.md

 ### to clone this repo onto pi:

 git clone https://github.com/ZachON5800/IEEE-slideshow-control (make sure you are connected to internet for this to work)

+### if you get an ImportError resulting from the line "from PIL import ImageTk" in working-slideshow.py:

+sudo apt-get install python3-pil python3-pil.imagetk